 EPSRC Big Ideas

-EPSRC has introduced a new initiative to collect adventurous and exciting ideas from the wider research community.
+EPSRC has introduced an initiative to collect adventurous and exciting ideas from the wider research community.
 Big Ideas will be ambitious and have the ability to transform the research landscape.
 Not necessarily driven by scale, we are looking for a level of ambition and transformational potential embedded within the idea.